srcML/srcML/BUILD.md

         ex. cmake --build . --config release
     ```

 * Once built, locate the build folder.
-Within that folder there is now a folder named `release` or `debug` containing the srcML executable, library, and all other dependencies.
+Within that folder there is now a directory named `bin` containing the release or debug versions of srcML executable and library along with all other dependencies.